Spiritual Meaning of Halloween and Christianity

 The Trick-Y Thing with Halloween

 There is an array of occult practices that promise health and wealth through rituals that seem totally harmless like the burning of candles and incense, mixing of specific herbs and objects.
 Some practice divination with the help of runes, numbers and cards, etc. Now these practices are most definitely connecting one to deceiving demonic activity.
 Someone can have good intentions and still be bound in darkness without knowing it.
 It is of no use to demonize and depersonalize someone for such practices.
 We are to love all people.
-Besides, anyone who dealt with occultism will have no issues believing in God.
+Besides, anyone who dealt with occultism will be far more inclined to believe in God.
 I speak from experience.

 While I am at it, allow me pause for a second.
 Did you know that horoscopes and the likes are purely rooted in the occult?
 Be careful with what you play with.
 That Ouija board they sell in the kids’ department is no children’s game.
 Do not play with spiritual forces you do not understand.
 It is no game!